 2. Reducing waste in manafacturing processes

-Most of our products come from waste generated by the farming industry and we compost or repurpose all of our industrial waste , so another easy win.
+Most of our products come from waste generated by the farming industry and we compost or repurpose all of our industrial waste , we recycle or compost 100% of our waste , so another easy win.

 3. Commited to ethical working practices.